 Whiteville is a very small town located in the state of Tennessee.
 With a population of 4,564 people and just one neighborhood, Whiteville is the 190th largest community in Tennessee.

-Whiteville is a blue-collar town, with 49.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Whiteville is generally considered to be a blue-collar town.
+49.73% of the Whiteville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whiteville is a town of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Whiteville who work in office and administrative support (9.46%), management occupations (7.57%), and healthcare (4.59%).

 The per capita income in Whiteville in 2022 was $8,622, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $34,488 for a family of four.
 However, Whiteville contains both very wealthy and poor people as well.